arduino/docs-content/content/arduino-cloud/02.hardware/05.cellular/cellular.md

 ## Setup

-To configure a NB-IoT / GSM board, follow the steps below:
+To configure a cellular board, follow the steps below:

 **1.** Connect your board to your computer.